Rule 4901:2-19-03 | Tariffs and rates.

 (B) Rates, charges and provisions of a carrier's tariff shall be clearly stated.
 Rates may be stated in any measurable unit verifiable by the consumer.

 (C) Carriers may provide for the use of discounts and individual contracts in their tariffs.
-All contracts must be maintained by the carrier for three years.
+All contracts must be maintained by the carrier for twelve months.

 (E) All carriers are liable for the replacement value of goods transported, pursuant to rule 4901:2-19-06 of the Administrative Code.
 Carriers may provide for limitations on liability by filing such limitations in their tariffs.

-(F) All tariffs shall include a title page indicating the name and address of the carrier and any certificate number issued to the carrier by the commission.
-If a tariff is filed for more than one carrier, the individual names, firm names or corporate names of the carriers, and the city and state in which their principal offices are located, shall be listed in alphabetical order.
+(F) All tariffs should include a title page indicating the name and address of the carrier and any certificate number issued to the carrier by the commission.
+If a tariff is filed for more than one carrier, the individual names, firm names or corporate names of the carriers, and the city and state in which their principal offices are located, should be listed in alphabetical order.

-(G) All pages shall be numbered consecutively and if a tariff contains more than fifteen pages, the tariff shall include a table of contents.
+(G) All pages should be numbered consecutively and if a tariff contains more than fifteen pages, the tariff should include a table of contents.

 (H) Tariffs may be submitted to the commission in hard copy format or electronically.